KP1709/FlameTestDemo/README.md

 # Flame Test Demo

 ## 🍼 Introduction
-A mini project practicing using radio button in React.
+A mini project practicing using radio buttons in React.
 The web application relates to chemistry flame tests, visually showing the colour of flames when a specific ion / element is held in it.

 ## 📚 Resources
 - Customise Radio Button Appearance with CSS (Mark Heath) - https://markheath.net/post/customize-radio-button-css